Edge-connectivity between edge-ends of infinite graphs

-Therefore, we shall finish the proof by arguing how $V(H)$ fulfills the property $ii)$ as well.
+Therefore, we shall finish the proof by arguing that $V(H)$ fulfills the property $ii)$ as well.
 To this aim, fix two rays $r$ and $s$ in $G$ such that $[r]_E \in A$ and $[s]_E \in B$.
-Suppose for a contradiction that their tails are contained in a same connected component of $G\setminus V(H)$, meaning that there is a path in $G$ connecting these rays but avoiding the edges from $V(H)$.
-However, by Lemma \ref{41}, this would define a path in $G'\setminus H$ which connects the rays $\phi(r)$ and $\phi(s)$, contradicting the above second item for the choice of $H$. \end{proof}
+Suppose for a contradiction that their tails are contained in a same connected component of $G\setminus V(H)$, meaning that there is a path in $G$ connecting these tails but avoiding the edges from $V(H)$.
+However, by Lemma \ref{41}, this would define a path in $G'\setminus H$ which connects the rays $\phi(r)$ and $\phi(s)$, contradicting the second item of Lemma \ref{l2} for the choice of $H$. \end{proof}

 In its turn, the two properties of the edge set $H$ claimed by Lemma \ref{aresta-separador} inspire an edge-related version of Definition \ref{separator}.
 More precisely, under the assumption that $A,B\subset \Omega_E(G)$ are topologically separated as in the above result, we just verified that the combinatorial structure below indeed exists within the graph $G$: